 Under his steady leadership and care, Calvary Christian Academy has grown spiritually, academically, and financially and now ministers to 380 students on three campuses.
 Plans for expansion of the school’s outreach are currently underway and will include additional sites across the county and a non-profit business to support the endowment program for the school.

 Aaron and his wife Jen have three children, and when not working on the many projects around the school and church, he loves to surf-fishing, enjoy nature and loves to spend time with family.

 Gerry’s first degree is in Industrial Engineering and Operations Research at Virginia Tech.
 He enjoyed more than 20 years working in engineering, planning and scheduling, engineering management, and financial planning and controls management at Bettis Atomic Power Laboratory.
 During this time, he managed groups that developed schedules for industrial operations as well as strategic plans for initiating and executing $10 million to over $100 million dollar projects.
-He also managed the financial planning and controls for the entire site that had a yearly budget of over $125 million.
+He also managed the financial planning and controls with a yearly budget of $125 million.

-In 2004, God led Gerry to switch careers to begin teaching at Heritage Christian School that was beginning a high school after having K-8 for 25 years.
+God led Gerry to switch careers to begin teaching at Heritage Christian School that was beginning a high school after having K-8 for 20 years.
 He taught high school math and science classes while getting his master’s degree in Math Education at Montana State University.
 During these years, he also taught Calculus at Montana State University.

-In 2012, Gerry moved into school administration after school enrollment had decreased by 30%.
-In 2014, Gerry became the Head of School.
-During Gerry’s leadership time, God faithfully provided:
+Gerry moved into school administration after school enrollment had decreased by 30% over a three year period.
+Gerry became the Head of School and during this leadership time, God faithfully provided:

 Gerry has experience in strategic planning and strategic financial management, scheduling, management structure and mentoring.